Collect and Display Airbrake Error Metrics with Ruby

 AirbrakeFetcher has two public methods:

-1. fetch_groups(page, limit) to fetch a single page of error groups
+1. fetch_groups(page, limit): Fetches a single page of error groups.

-fetch_all_groups doesn’t return anything, but yields objects returned by fetch_groups for each page.
+fetch_all_groups doesn’t return anything directly but yields the objects returned by fetch_groups for each page.

 I used fetch_all_groups to collect data about error groups.